Tom Albert

 Tom "Kid" Albert (December 23, 1877 – December 12, 1969) was a jazz violinist, trumpeter and band leader from New Orleans, Louisiana.
-He began his musical career in the 1890s working with the bands violinist Johnny Gould, with "Big Eye" Louis Nelson Delisle on clarinet.
+He began his musical career in the 1890s working with the band's violinist Johnny Gould, with "Big Eye" Louis Nelson Delisle on clarinet.
 From 1908 to 1949 he led his own band and also became one of the founding members of the Eureka Brass Band.